stephenmathieson-boneyard/grunt-jslint/README.md

 ### Running the tests

-Run `./test.sh` in the root of your repository.
+Run `make test` in the root of your repository.

 ## TODOs

 - better test coverage
-- test-runner for Windows

 ## Release History